 What is the most intense way of conflict we know?
 It’s killing someone.
 What happens if not only one person kills another, but a whole country or state?
 The answer is: war.
-Yes the most intense way of conflict is war, right?
+Yes the most intense way of conflict is war, right?!

 Sweden didn’t start or join any war for more than 200 years.
 It’s a war-free country since 1814.
 Pretty cool, heh.
 Look at that fellow Germans or Americans or, well, most other nations on this planet.

 This is their interpretation of alliansfrihet, and it already worked in the beginning of the 2nd world war, when Germany was busy invading most of its surrounding countries.
-Back then Sweden made a pact with Nazi Germany, saying, “Please don’t invade us, you can even use our railways if you want to, okej?”
+Back then Sweden made a pact with Nazi Germany, saying, “Please don’t invade us, you can use our railways for free if you want to, okej?”
 Back in the days Germans didn’t fancy excessive amounts of wood or outdoor camping (yet), so they were satisfied with the railway option.
 Being able to pass Sweden by train was convenient for all German soldiers who otherwise would have gotten seasick on the ferry to oil-rich Norway.